Coding-Doctor-Omar/Tic-Tac-Toe/README.md

 # Instructions
-Aside, from installing python on your computer (obviously), just run main.py and enjoy!
+Aside from installing python on your computer (obviously), just run main.py and enjoy!

 In the main menu, type the number of the option you want without space and hit ENTER.